What costs are involved?

 There are two main costs to consider:

-apply for every year of study.
-How much you pay depends on whether you are a Home/EU student or an Overseas/Islands student.
+- tuition fees – these apply for every year of study.
+How much you pay depends on your fee status.

-Your annual living costs meanwhile will very much depend on your lifestyle.
+- living costs – these will very much depend on your lifestyle.

 Drawing up a budget